ammilam/terraform-google-gke-kube-prometheus-stack/README.md

 #### Grafana Dashboards

-Grafana Dashboards are deployed via the [grafana-dashboards terraform module](https://registry.terraform.io/modules/ammilam/grafana-dashboards/kubernetes/latest).
+Grafana Dashboards can easily be provisioned as code via the [grafana-dashboards terraform module](https://registry.terraform.io/modules/ammilam/grafana-dashboards/kubernetes/latest).
 In order to start provisioning Grafana dashboards, simply create a directory and fill it with your favorite Grafana dashboards in valid [Grafana Dashboards Format](https://grafana.com/docs/grafana/latest/dashboards/json-model/) (if in doubt, make it in the gui and [export it](https://grafana.com/docs/grafana/latest/dashboards/export-import/)), then reference the directory in a module definiton like the example below...

 ##### Example Grafana Dashboards